kurtkuehnert/bevy_terrain/docs/implementation.md

 - [ ]  different loading strategies
 - [ ]  handle node atlas out of indices
 - [ ]  improve loading to node atlas (i.e. loading layers of an array texture), remove excessive duplication/copying
+- [ ]  improve the preprocessing with caching, GPU acceleration, etc.
+- [ ]  explore the usage of more efficient image formats
 - [ ]  investigate real-time modification